quellabs/wakapac/README.md

 ### Key Concepts Translation

-WakaPAC combines familiar patterns from popular frameworks:
+WakaPAC combines familiar patterns from popular libraries:

 **Template Syntax:**
 - Use `{{property}}` or `{{object.property}}` for text interpolation